hannah-aught/hannah-aught.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD candidate at the National University of Singapore.
+I am a third year PhD candidate at the National University of Singapore advised by Prof. Kenji Kawaguchi.
 My research interests are in trustworthy natural language processing---specifically measuring and improving social bias, privacy leakage, and copyright violation in large language models.
 My interest in NLP comes from my background in sociolinguistics, which I try to incorporate into my research whenever possible.

 Outside of research, you can find me looking for new ways to ride a bicycle around Singapore, reading, or practicing Aikido.